Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 <!DOCTYPE html><html><head><title>Node scaling demo</title></head><body><h1>iletest-836207442-x82ho</h1><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 400 400"><circle cx="50" cy="50" r="48" fill="#381808" stroke="#000"/><path d="M50,2a48,48 0 1 1 0,96a24 24 0 1 1 0-48a24 24 0 1 0 0-48" fill="#000"/><circle cx="50" cy="26" r="6" fill="#000"/><circle cx="50" cy="74" r="6" fill="#FFF"/></svg></body></html>
 {% endhighlight %}

-With browser there seems to be some affinity where refreshing the page gives the same instance, but for example trying with a few different browsers (and incognito mode) shows that the results do come from different instances.
+With browser, there seems to be some affinity where refreshing the page gives the same instance.
+However, trying with a few different browsers (and incognito mode) shows that the results do come from different instances.

 ### Listing Kubernetes services